pantheon-systems/wp-saml-auth/CONTRIBUTING.md

     * `git checkout -b release-XYZ-dev`
     * `git push origin release-XYZ-dev`
     * Create a pull request on GitHub UI from `release-XYZ-dev` to `main` to trigger all required status checks
-    * _Wait for all required status checks to pass in CI.
-Once all tests pass, push to main from the terminal:_
+    * _Wait for all required status checks to pass in CI and for the PR to be approved.
+Once all tests pass and you have approval, push to main from the terminal:_
     * `git checkout main && git push origin main`
     * _Note: While main is typically protected, having an open PR with passing tests allows direct push to main, which is the preferred method here._